jhanas/thinkgear-recorder/README.md

-jhana-recorder
+node-mindwave-recorder
 ==============

-Jhana Recorder is used to record your brainwaves.
+node-mindwave Recorder is used to record your brainwaves.